wallacebrf/Synology-to-TrueNAS/README.md

 I have written a custom SMART test scheduling script detailed <a href="https://github.com/wallacebrf/Synology-SMART-test-scheduler">here</a>.

-The installation is the same as the details in that page <ins>EXCEPT</ins> that the `script_location="/mnt/volume1/hosting/web/synology_smart"` within the `synology_SMART_control.sh` file is where the file is located on the <ins>TrueNAS system</ins> **BUT** the value of `$script_location="/var/www/html/synology_smart";` within file `smart_scheduler_config.php` is the location of the script within the <ins>PHP docker continer</ins>.
+The installation is the same as the details in that page <ins>EXCEPT</ins> that the `script_location="/mnt/volume1/hosting/web/synology_smart"` within the `synology_SMART_control.sh` file is where the file is located on the <ins>TrueNAS system</ins> **BUT** the value of `$script_location="/var/www/html/synology_smart";` within file `smart_scheduler_config.php` is the location of the script within the <ins>PHP docker container</ins>.

 The reason why i prefer this over the functionality built into TrueNAS is that it allows for:
-- the option to more easilly see the live status of a SMART test
+- the option to more easily see the live status of a SMART test
-- to scheudle SMART tests on disks seqentuially or all at once
+- to schedule SMART tests on disks sequentially or all at once
-- receive email notiifcations of when tests finish and start
+- receive email notifications of when tests finish and start
 - better log history details

-to enable the script to run every 10 to 15 minutes, we need to edit crontab `nano /etc/crontab` and we need to add the fillowing line: `0,15,30,45 * * * * root bash /mnt/volume1/hosting/web/synology_smart/synology_SMART_control.sh` which will run the script at minute 0, 15, 30, andn 45 of every hour of every day
+to enable the script to run every 10 to 15 minutes, we need to edit crontab `nano /etc/crontab` and we need to add the following line: `0,15,30,45 * * * * root bash /mnt/volume1/hosting/web/synology_smart/synology_SMART_control.sh` which will run the script at minute 0, 15, 30, and 45 of every hour of every day

 ## 22.)
 Configure Email Sending From CLI
 <div id="Configiure_email_sending_from_CLI"></div>